Home » Current Recipients

-Thirty-three students have been selected to receive the Nichols Humanitarian Fund Award to pursue humanitarian projects during the summer of 2015.
+Thirty-six students have been selected to receive the Nichols Humanitarian Fund Award to pursue humanitarian projects during the summer of 2015.
 The award will enable students to work with communities on humanitarian efforts including human rights, public health, immigrant rights, early childhood education, microfinance, and environmental sustainability.
-The average GPA of the student recipients is 3.5 and the countries where they will work include South Africa, Vanatu, Morocco, Thailand, Guyana, Ecuador, Russia, India, Nepal, and England.
+The average GPA of the student recipients is 3.5 and the countries where they will work include the United States, South Africa, Vanatu, Morocco, Thailand, Guyana, Ecuador, Russia, India, Nepal, and England.

 Rhiana M. Anthony | Houston, TX, MEd. in Community Development & Action

 Rhiana Anthony is a 2nd year Masters student in the Community Development and Action program at Peabody College.
 She is a Houston, TX native and has a background in psychology with a focus in human development and family studies.
 Her research interests include mental health disparity and wellness in the protestant Black church communities.
 In this context, she is interested in working to deconstruct stigma around help-seeking, communal and spiritual healing practices, and creating community collaborations/partnerships with service providers.
 This summer she will be doing a service project in Johannesburg, South Africa under the direction of Naomi Tutu.

 Daria Jane Berstell | New York, NY, Public Policy, 2018